When it comes to muscle growth, it's wise to keep in mind this common adage:

 To start recording your muscle growth progress, you’ll want to record your weight every morning, just after you go to the bathroom.

-If you’ve read our Muscle Growth Nutrition Guide, you’ll know that you should aim for 1-2 pounds of muscle gain per month, or .5 to 1 pounds of muscle if you’re a woman!
+We mentioned in step 2 of our Muscle Growth Journey that you should aim for 1-2 pounds of muscle gain per month, or 0.5 to 1 pounds of muscle if you’re a woman.
 This is an ideal rate of muscle growth for most people because it helps prevent excessive fat gain in the process.